appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

     URL where Elasticsearch cluster is hosted, only needed if your app uses a non appbase.io URL.
 - **type** `String` [optional]
     types on which the queries should run on.
 Multiple types can be passed as comma separated values.
 The default behavior here is to search on all the app types.
+- **theming** `Object` [optional]
+    allows over-writing of default styles by providing the respective key/values.
+You can read more about its usage [here](advanced/theming.html).

 ### Connect to Elasticsearch

+> Note
+>
+> An app within ReactiveSearch’s context refers to an index in Elasticsearch.

 ReactiveSearch works out of the box with an Elasticsearch index hosted anywhere.
 You can use the `url` prop of the **ReactiveBase** component to connect the child ReactiveSearch components to your own index.
 For example,